Johnnie Wamsley: Committee assignments

 Wamsley is an assistant majority whip in the House of Delegates.

-Wamsley has a 92% rating from the NRA.
+For the 2020 election, Wamsley had an "AQ" rating and endorsement from the NRA Political Victory Fund.

 Freedom of speech

 Wamsley was a sponsor of House Bill 2595, a bill that would prohibit so-called "divisive concepts" from being taught in West Virginia schools or promoted in other state-funded agencies.
 It targeted criticisms of American society, eliminating language that would refer to the US as a "fundamentally racist or sexist" country.

 Transgender rights

 Wamsley supported Senate Bill 341, a bill that would prohibit transgender athletes from competing on the team that aligns with their gender identity.

 Worker's rights

 Wamsley opposed SB 11, a bill that would make it more difficult for employees to strike.

 Personal life

 Wamsley is married to Rachel Wamsley and has two children.
 He is a Catholic.